Experimental Methods

 LanguageEnglish

-CreditsMBR course (B1 module), four contact hours
+CreditsMBR course (A/I module), counts as 2 contact hours

 Course Description